Data-Driven Lipschitz Continuity: A Cost-Effective Approach to Improve Adversarial Robustness

 The rest of this paper is organized as follows.
 Section \ref{sec:bkg} introduces the background on adversarial attacks and adversarial training.
 Section \ref{sec:method} presents the theoretical proof of how robustness is enhanced by manipulating the domain of linear functions and introduces the proposed algorithm.
-Section \ref{sec:exp} shows the experimental results, including the comparisons among related works, and ablation studies on various hyper-parameters, combination with different activation functions and gradient masking verification.
+Section \ref{sec:exp} shows the experimental results, including the comparisons among related works.
+Due to page limitations, ablation studies on various hyper-parameters, combination with different activation functions and gradient masking verification are left in Appendix.
 The last section is our conclusion.